 3.16: Third-Party Contractual Obligations

-- Unclear whether contractual limits are placed on third-party data use.
+- Contractual limits are not placed on third-party data use.

 4: Respect for Context

 - Unclear whether use of information is limited to the purpose for which it was collected.

 - The purpose for which data atr collected is indicated.

 - Unclear whether this product treats combined information as personally identifiable information (PII).

 - Unclear whether notice is provided if the context in which data are collected changes.

 - Unclear whether consent is obtained if the practices in which data are collected change.